 The Mitchell Scholarships were created in 1998 to interest the next generation of American leaders in the island of Ireland.
 It is hoped that Mitchell Scholars will develop an understanding of the relationship between Ireland and Britain as well as Ireland's relationship with Europe.
 The universities participating in the Mitchell Scholarships are generously contributing tuition and room for the Scholar.
-In addition, each Scholar will receive a stipend of $12,000 to cover other necessary expenses for the term of study.
+In addition, each Scholar will receive a stipend of $12,000 to cover other necessary

 Below are a few good resources on international work, volunteer or intern opportunities.
 Career Services offers many additional links to resources for international jobs, gap year opportunities and service options as well.

 Transitions Abroad: Advice, articles and programs for a wide range of international work, volunteer and internships abroad.